Skip to content

 messages := []openai.ChatCompletionMessage{

-{Role: openai.ChatMessageRoleSystem, Content: "You are an autonomous DevOps agent."},
+{Role: openai.ChatMessageRoleSystem, Content: "You are a DevOps agent."},

 }